parmarjh/craic-tile-downloader/README.md

 Example:

-    python lat_long_zoom_to_tile_URL.py -2.694940 27.349241 13 OSM
+    python lat_long_zoom_to_tile_URL.py -2.484838 28.85987 19 OSM

-That'll get you the URL of an OpenStreetMap (OSM) tile in a little town in the Congo (Shabunda, South Kivu, Democratic Republic of the Congo).
+That'll get you the URL of an OpenStreetMap (OSM) tile in a town in the Congo (Bukavu, South Kivu, Democratic Republic of the Congo).

 ## What happens when you run it